kentdlee/SCSI/source/index.rst

 then make that move permanently.
 That is exactly how the computer opponent works in a game like tic tac toe.
 Except that there is a little more to it.

 Let's code a tic tac toe game.
 I will provide you with a tic tac toe frontend and the start of a tic tac toe backend to code this project.
-The frontend uses two pictures, which I am providing here.
+The frontend uses three pictures, which I am providing here.

 .. container:: figboxright